momentum-mod/website/libs/db/README.md

 # db

-This library stores our Prisma schema and migrations (which are sacred to us), as well as db-related utility scripts used in development and testing.
+Home of the Prisma schema and migrations, and any other SQL-related code.